mayur-dit/json-sql-builder2/sql/helpers/queries/orFetch/README.md

 SELECT
     *
 FROM
-    people
+    Products
+ORDER BY
-FETCH NEXT 10 ROWS ONLY
+    ProductName ASC FETCH NEXT 10 ROWS ONLY

 // Values
 {}
 ```